Infrequently Noted

 Client-side web development is perhaps best conceived of as influence-oriented programming.
 Once code has left the datacenter, all a web developer can do is send thoughts and prayers.

-As a result, an unreasonably effective strategy is to send less code to clients.
+As a result, an unreasonably effective strategy is to send less code.
 In practice, this means favouring HTML and CSS over JavaScript, as they degrade gracefully and feature higher compression ratios.
 Declarative forms generate more functional UI per byte sent.
 These improvements in resilience and reductions in costs are beneficial in compounding ways over a site's lifetime.

 Stacks based on React, Angular, and other legacy-oriented, desktop-focused JavaScript frameworks generally take the opposite bet.
 These ecosystems pay lip service the controls that are necessary to prevent horrific profliferations of unnecessary client-side cruft.
 The predictable consequence are NPM-algamated bundles full of redundancies like core-js, lodash, underscore, polyfills for browsers that no longer exist, userland ECC libraries, moment.js, and a hundred other horrors.

-This culture is so out of hand that it seems 2024's React developers are constitutionally unable to build chatbots without including all of these 2010s holdovers, plus at least one extremely chonky MathML or TeX formatting library to display formlas; something needed in vanishingly few sessions.
+This culture is so out of hand that it seems 2024's React developers are constitutionally unable to build chatbots without including all of these 2010s holdovers, plus at least one extremely chonky MathML or TeX formatting library to display formulas; something needed in vanishingly few sessions.

 Tech leads and managers need to break this spell and force ownership of decisions affecting the client.
 In practice, this means forbidding React in all new work.